acolorbright/komputer-maschine/README.md

 ## License

-© 2020 Alice Rose and licensed under the [MIT License](LICENSE).
+© 2020 A Color Bright and licensed under the [MIT License](LICENSE).

 ## Credits and inspiration

-Forked from Lauren Dorman's [komputer maschine](https://github.com/laurendorman/komputer-maschine).
+Forked from https://github.com/heldinz/komputer-maschine which is heavily based on Lauren Dorman's [komputer maschine](https://github.com/laurendorman/komputer-maschine).